Want to set up an indoor box turtle enclosure? Chances are you’re going to make a mistake. Don’t worry though! I’ll teach you how to avoid it.

 I had read that turtles should be housed in an aquarium or habitat with a lot of water.
 So, I filled a tank with water, connected a filter, installed a basking spot and UV-light and put my new box turtle (named Zhuang Zhuang) into the water.

 At the time, I had no idea that box turtles and aquatic species of turtles such as red-eared sliders require VERY different habitats.
+If you have a red-eared slider, you should check out my article how to make an aquatic turtle habitat.

 I don’t want you to make the same mistake I did.
 So, in this short article I will teach you how to set up an indoor box turtle enclosure as easy, efficient and simple as possible.
 Let’s get to it!